imgbot/Imgbot/Docs/min-kb-threshold.md

 }
 ```

-To disable this threshold and always open a PR no matter how much size is reduced unset the default
+To disable the threshold and open a pull request no matter how much size is reduced, unset the default:

 ```
 {
     "minKBReduced": null